Jeon Yeo-been

 Jeon Yeo-been (born Jeon Bo-young on July 26, 1989) is a South Korean actress.
-Jeon rose to prominence for her performance in the independent film After My Death (2018) which earned her the Actress of the Year Award at the 22nd Busan International Film Festival and the Independent Star Award at the 2017 Seoul Independent Film Festival.
-Jeon's career continued to rise after she starred in the television series Vincenzo (2021), the crime action film Night in Paradise (2021), and television series A Time Called You (2023).
+She rose to prominence with her performance in the independent film After My Death (2018), for which she received the Actress of the Year Award at the 22nd Busan International Film Festival and the Independent Star Award at the 2017 Seoul Independent Film Festival.
+Her subsequent work includes the television series Vincenzo (2021), A Time Called You (2023), Our Movie (2025), and Ms. Incognito (2025), the film Night in Paradise (2021), and the movie Dark Nuns(2025).

 Early life and education

-Jeon originally had aspirations of becoming a doctor during her school days.
-However, after failing to gain admission to the university she wanted, she discovered her passion for movies.
-While watching Dead Poets Society, a film that moved her to tears, she made the decision to pursue a career in filmmaking.
+Jeon graduated from a non-standardized high school in Gangneung.
+She initially aspired to a career as medical doctor during her school years.
+After failing to gain admission to her intended university, she shifted her focus to filmmaking.
+This decision to pursue this new path was influenced by watching the film Dead Poets Society.

-While studying in Broadcast Entertainment at Dongduk Women's University, Jeon worked as a staff member for musicals and theaters.
-In 2009, at the age of 21, she decided to pursue acting and participated in her college musical called 'Lunatic'.
-In the production, she portrayed a grandmother with dementia, an experience which she considers to be her debut work as an actress and holds significant meaning to her.
+For a month, Jeon persuaded her family to allow her to attend an acting academy in Seoul.
+She subsequently enrolled in Dongduk Women's University's Department of Broadcasting and Entertainment.
+In 2009, while diligently studying at the university, she decided to pursue acting.
+She participated in her college musical, Lunatic, portraying a grandmother with dementia.
+Jeon considers this specific role to be her debut acting work and attributes significant personal importance to the experience.